 .
 Some of them are also Proportionately Ponderous Parasites

 Truth in Television

-back in the Carboniferus Period, but only possible due to higher oxygen levels at the time — such animals lack lungs and breathe, at best, via trachea stuck in the abdomen wrapped in carapace, so ones that get too big can't absorb enough oxygen to survive, and those that get a lot of trachea (centipedes) constantly risk dehydration.
+back in the Carboniferous Period, but only possible due to higher oxygen levels at the time — such animals lack lungs and breathe, at best, via trachea stuck in the abdomen wrapped in carapace, so ones that get too big can't absorb enough oxygen to survive, and those that get a lot of trachea (centipedes) constantly risk dehydration.
 The Square/Cube Law

 also holds them down.
 These restrictions are somewhat averted underwater, however.

 open/close all folders